 Of course, do make sure you practice with a snorkel, as well as to improve your breathing technique.
-You may find that there are some snorkels which can let you breathe even longer.
+You may find that there are some snorkels which can let you inhale even longer.
 Try to aim low to begin with while you build on your technique.

 How Deep Can I Snorkel?

 This can vary depending on your experience and confidence in the water, as well as your technique.
 However, the general rule of thumb appears to be around a metre of depth.
 Again, it does also depend on the type of snorkel you use too, for example, cheaper ones may let in more water, thus bringing you back to the surface sooner than you wish.

 Final Tips and Advice for Beginners